5 Reasons Not To Use a B2C eCommerce Vendor for B2B Business

 1. Support for Multiple Users Within the Same Customer

-Many eCommerce companies with roots in B2C do not support a group of users under the same customer ID (i.e. within the same customer/company).
+BigCommerce and many others with roots in B2C do not support a group of users under the same customer ID (i.e. within the same customer/company).
 Instead, individual user accounts are treated as separate entities and cannot be combined under one customer account.

 This does not mean that users cannot have their own, unique logins.
 In most cases, they can.
 BUT what it does mean is that they cannot share needed company data from the same customer account.